MicrosoftDocs/power-automate-docs/articles/minit/custom-metrics.md

 ---
 title: Custom metrics overview
-description: Learn how to use predefined metrics to define your own metrics in minit.
+description: Learn how to use predefined metrics to define your own metrics in the Process Mining desktop app.
 author: janPidych
 contributors:
   - janPidych